 Who Is Warren Jeffs?

-Warren Jeffs was born on December 3, 1955, in Sacramento, California.
-He is the leader of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS), a polygamist sect based in Utah and Arizona.
+Warren Jeffs is the leader of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS), a polygamist sect based in Utah and Arizona.
 Jeffs first gained notoriety in 2006, when the FBI placed him on its Ten Most Wanted List for arranging marriages between his followers and underage girls.
 Although his 2007 conviction for accessory to rape was overturned, a 2008 raid on the FLDS compound in Texas resulted in evidence of the assault of underage girls, resulting in a 2011 sentence of life imprisonment for the FLDS leader.

 Accusations by Becky and Roy Jeffs

-In 2015, two of Warren Jeffs's children, daughter Becky and son Roy, came out to CNN's Lisa Ling and accused their father of molesting them when they were younger.
+In 2015, two of Jeffs' children, daughter Becky and son Roy, came out to CNN's Lisa Ling and accused their father of molesting them when they were younger.
 “He realized he had so much power,” said Becky of her father. “‘What should I do with all this power?
-I can do anything I want.‘ And he did—and it went the wrong way.”
+I can do anything I want.‘ And he did — and it went the wrong way.”

 Both children, along with two of their other siblings, are no longer members of the FLDS.